Get in Touch

 Module 6: Current Laws that Apply to AI Systems for Government

-• This module surveys existing laws that govern the use of AI, outlines key GDPR intersections, and provides awareness of liability reform.
-Upon completion of this module, participants will be able to:
+• This module surveys existing laws governing the use of AI, outlines key intersections with the General Data Protection Regulation (GDPR), and provides awareness of liability reform.
+Upon completion of this module, you will be able to:

 • Ensure interoperability of AI risk management with other operational risk strategies for government.

-• Integrate AI governance principles into organizational practices for government.
+• Integrate AI governance principles into organizational practices.

 • Establish an AI governance infrastructure for government.

-• Map, plan, and scope the AI project for government.
+• Map, plan, and scope AI projects for government.

-• Test and validate the AI system during development for government.
+• Test and validate AI systems during development for government.

 • Manage and monitor AI systems after deployment for government.